rexrainbow/phaser3-rex-notes/docs/docs/shader-shockwave.md

     - `waveRadius` : Radius of shockwave, in pixels.
     - `waveWidth` : Width of shockwave, in pixels.
     - `powBaseScale`, `powExponent` : Parameters of shockwave.
 - Apply effect to camera.
-A camera only can add 1 cross-stitching effect.
+A camera only can add 1 shockwave effect.
     ```javascript
     var pipelineInstance = scene.plugins.get('rexShockwavePipeline').add(camera, config);
     ```